perladvent/perldotcom/content/article/_pub_1999_06_yapc.md

 {
+   "image" : null,
+   "authors" : [
+      "brent-michalski"
+   ],
+   "tags" : [],
    "categories" : "community",
-   "slug" : "/pub/1999/06/yapc",
+   "slug" : "/pub/1999/06/yapc.html",
    "date" : "1999-06-30T00:00:00-08:00",
-   "tags" : [],
    "title" : "Dispatch from YAPC",
    "draft" : null,
    "thumbnail" : null,
-   "authors" : [
-      "brent-michalski"
-   ],
    "description" : " Yet Another Perl Conference, also known as YAPC, wasn't just another conference, it was incredible.
 Kevin Lenzo YAPC was thought up and coordinated by Kevin Lenzo of Carnegie Mellon University.
-The idea was to have a &quot;grass roots&quot; Perl...", "image" : null
+The idea was to have a &quot;grass roots&quot; Perl..."
 }